Quantum technology in development

 Strengthening the Netherlands' lead

-Quantum technology holds great promise for society, industry, and science.
+Quantum technology holds great promise for society, High Tech Industry, and science.
 The Netherlands is a global leader in the use of quantum technology.
 It has also been labelled a key technology by the Netherlands and other European governments.
 The Netherlands wants to maintain and strengthen its position as leader and pioneer in the knowledge and development of quantum technology.
 That is why the National Quantum Technology Agenda (NAQT) was drawn up, on behalf of the State Secretary of Economic Affairs and Climate Policy and the High-Tech Systems & Materials and IT top sectors.
 The QuTech expertise centre, of which TNO is a co-founder, contributed to NAQT.
 QuTech is a collaboration between TU Delft and TNO.

 NAQT describes how the Netherlands can further strengthen its top position in the world in the coming years.
 The agenda divides quantum technology into 4 application areas: 'quantum computation', 'quantum communication', 'quantum simulation', and 'quantum sensing & metrology'.
 The agenda has the following goals: